 I was first introduced to the idea of grateful living around 2014.
-I started following a YouTuber’s vlogs, in which she’d share about her journaling practices.
+I started following a YouTuber’s vlogs, in which she would share about her journaling practices.
 Gratitude writing was one of them, and I started practicing it too.

 It felt nice redirecting the mind to think of at least five unique things from my day that I was thankful for.